lehrblogger/lehrblogger.com-octopress/source/_posts/2014-01-06-a-messaging-app-to-save-twitter.md

 {% img iphone right /images/2014/01/twig_messages_discoverable.png TODO: wireframe of conversation view toggled-to-public, @-reply in compose %}
 Twig conversations should be private by default so that they provide a social space comparable to the messaging apps with which it would be competing.
 There's a temptation to make conversations either public, like in @-reply threads where non-participant friends can see the entire conversation history and jump in at-will.
 Public histories, however, force participants to censor themselves because they don't know who might be listening; if users want that type of conversational space, than the existing @-replies are good enough.

 Twig might benefit from discoverable conversations that are similar to those on Dashdash, where users can see what conversations their friends are having, but not what they're saying (as they can with @-replies) until they join that conversation.
 While Dashdash is used primarily on desktops and laptops, Twig would primarily be a mobile application, where availability for a conversation is more context- and topic-dependent.
 As a result, it makes more sense to let Twig users enable this discoverability on a conversation-by-conversation basis.

 If a Twig conversation *has* been specified as discoverable, then participants might want to encourage their friends to join the conversation.
-From discoverable rooms, Twig users would be able to tweet a link to the Twig conversation, and followers who clicked it would enter directly into a browser-based chat room.
+From discoverable rooms, Twig users would be able to tweet a link to the Twig conversation, and followers who clicked it would see the conversation in a new browser window or in-line Twitter card.
 If those followers are already logged in to Twitter in that browser, then they would also already be logged into Twig and could have a seamless experience[^6].

 ##### Use Twitter as a Platform for Growth